 It's easy to forget this when you're distracted by the game.
 For an illustration of the unthinking labour we put our poor old hands through on a regular basis, take sixty seconds to hammer the 'Y' button repeatedly on a Joy-Con while your Switch is turned off.
 Ow.

 It's a good idea to anticipate and avoid overly-repetitive inputs and vary the types of games you play.
 Avoid going from one button-masher to the next without any respite.
 Why not throw in a puzzle game between your hack-and-slash adventure and the clicker that has you tapping your phone screen frantically?
 Why not take a break between delivering beats in Smash Bros. and smashing buttons in Mario Party?

 No, this doesn't mean you have to break out Ring Fit Adventure or one of the other fitness and exercise games on Switch before diving from one Musou game to the next, but it's worth remembering that different games place different demands on your body and it can be good to break your routine, vary your activity patterns and give overworked joints a rest.

 Keep things in focus

 Endless hours in front of a screen can be tough on your eyes.
-It's important to consider your distance from screen and whether it's brightness is sufficient for comfortable viewing.
+It's important to consider your distance from the screen and whether its brightness is sufficient for comfortable viewing.
 In handheld mode, it's easy to adjust your Switch's screen brightness (hold down the 'Home' button at any time for quick access to the brightness slider).

 Small text can also be a cause of eye strain on Switch.
 We've highlighted some of the games where this is an issue in the guide below, and it's worth considering how this will affect your experience depending on the way you're playing (on a regular Switch or a Switch Lite, for example).